mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 has four Microsoft Excel files in the typeof comma separated values which are links.csv, movies.csv, ratings.csv and tags.csv. we paln to add more entities to the data like names of actors,actress, music directors.the data is laid out to be human readable not machine-readable the data is generally consistent.
+We derived the average rating of each 200 movies using an SQL query.

 # RESEARCH QUESTIONS
 - Can this application correctly predict the success or failure of the movies based on actor,actress or director previous historical data